-The purpose of the Takeovers Code is to ensure transparency and equitable processes for control-change transactions in the shares of Code companies.
+The purpose of the Takeovers Code is to ensure transparent and equitable processes for transactions in the shares of Code companies that result in a change of control of the company.
 This objective supports the integrity of the capital markets environment.
 The Panel's role in Code company schemes ensures that they, also, are more transparent (in terms of the quality of the disclosures made), with equitable voting processes for shareholders.
-The key features of the Code and of Code company schemes under the Companies Act are described in the Appendix at the end of this Statement of Intent.
+The key features of the Code and of Code company schemes are described in the Appendix at the end of this Statement of Intent.